Unified Microphone Conversion: Many-to-Many Device Mapping via Feature-wise Linear Modulation: Methodology

 \subsection{Synthetic Frequency Response Difference}

-We propose a method to randomly generate synthetic frequency response differences for the FiLM encoder during the inference phase of the Unified Microphone Conversion.
-This approach mitigates the high cost and technical complexity of collecting authentic frequency response data, while producing more diverse output spectrograms.
+We propose a method to randomly generate synthetic frequency response differences for the FiLM encoder during the inference phase of the Unified Microphone Conversion, which is the training phase of the SEC model.
+This approach mitigates the high cost and technical complexity of collecting frequency response data, while producing more diverse output spectrograms.

-To achieve this, we divide the frequency bins into five equal regions.
-For each region and the ends, seven difference values are sampled from a uniform distribution, with higher means assigned to the high and low frequency regions based on observed variability.
-These values are linearly interpolated, followed by the addition of Gaussian noise.
+To achieve this, we first segment the frequency range into multiple bands and assign random reference values at the boundaries of these bands.
+These values are samples within a predefined range from a uniform distribution and randomly assigned positive or negative signs to introduce variation.
+To ensure a gradual transition across the frequency bins, linear interpolation is applied between adjacent boundary values, forming a continuous frequency response difference curve.
+This method effectively simulates diverse frequency response variations without requiring real-world calibration data, making it practical for augmenting training datasets for SEC models.